-In May 2016, we received notice from FDA of Orphan Drug Designation for treatment of patients with BCCNS with our oral formulation of SUBA-Itraconazole capsules.
+In May 2016, we received notice from FDA of Orphan Drug Designation for SUBA-Itraconazole BCCNS.
 The FDA, through its Office of Orphan Products Development, grants orphan status to drugs and biologic products that are intended for the safe and effective treatment, diagnosis, or prevention of rare diseases or disorders that affect fewer than 200,000 people in the U.S. Orphan drug designation provides a drug developer with certain benefits and incentives, including a period of marketing exclusivity if regulatory approval is ultimately received for the designated indication.
-In October 2017, the EMA awarded orphan designation for the same indication in Europe.